Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

 Want help choosing the sauna type before you pick the wood?
 Start with our main guide: Best Home Sauna Buying Guide.
 If you’re deciding between infrared and traditional heat, read: Infrared vs Traditional Sauna.

-What actually matters when choosing wood for a sauna
+What to consider when choosing wood for a sauna

 - Indoor vs outdoor exposure: Outdoor saunas face temperature swings, precipitation, sun exposure, and higher humidity.
 Outdoor performance is a construction + maintenance story, not just a wood species story.